The University manages a wide range of computing facilities and services that are available to all members of the University:

-The University Information Technology Services manages a wide range of computing facilities and services that are available to all members of the University.
-In order to use any computing services at Exeter you must be registered with them and agree to abide by the relevant University IT Regulations and Policies.
+In order to use any computing services at Exeter you must be registered with them and agree to abide by the relevant rules:

 Note: When you cease to be a member of the University you will lose your access to its computing facilities, and your files and accounts will be irrevocably deleted soon afterwards.
 You must therefore make arrangements for the transfer of important data to another system before leaving.